 Compare the Best Mortgage Rates in Alberta and find the lowest Fixed and Variable Mortgage Rates currently offered by banks, brokers & credit unions.
-Getting the right mortgage can help you save thousand over the course of your mortgage.
+Getting the right mortgage can help you save thousands over the course of your mortgage.

 You work hard for your money and there is no reason you should throw it away just so you can buy a house.
 This is why getting the best mortgage rate possible is so important.
 A 1% or 2% lower interest rate over the length of your mortgage will translate directly into huge savings for you down the road.